 Contracts for difference are favoured over spread betting by experienced and professional traders as they provide pricing benefits over spread betting.
 Additionally, there is no expiry date on a CFD contract.

 Of course, spread betting remains very popular in the UK.
 This is largely due to the tax benefits and simplicity of trading.
 The novice trader can gain access to underlying markets, using leverage, for as little as £1 per point.
 To trial the spread betting platform, visit our spread betting demo application page.

 Our offering is extensive.
 You can trade shares, commodities, indices and currencies, including:

 * Large cap shares via , NYSE, Nasdaq, European and Australian contracts

 * A large range of CFDs on shares with smaller market capitalisation, subject to availability

 * Gold, silver, wheat, oil and a vast range of other commodities

 * All major and exotic currency pairs

-* All major and exotic stock indices, including the FTSE 100, Dow Jones, S&P 500, Dax, CAC 40 – plus many more
+* All major and exotic stock indices, including the UK 100 , Dow Jones, S&P 500, Dax, CAC 40 – plus many more

-CFD trading means that you gain indirect exposure to the underlying market on a leveraged basis.
-All of the markets on offer can be traded online via your trading platform, at the touch of a button.
+Both CFDs and spread betting mean that you gain indirect exposure to the underlying market on a leveraged basis.
+All of the markets on offer can be traded online, on desktop or mobile, via your trading platform at the touch of a button.